-Artem Tretiakov is Read Better Be Better’s Volunteer Finance Coordinator and a member of the RBBB Governing Board, addressing a variety of matters including budgeting, accounting, reporting, and internal controls.
+Artem Tretiakov is Read Better Be Better’s Governing Board Treasurer, addressing a variety of matters including budgeting, accounting, reporting, and internal controls.
 Artem has been engaged with the RBBB team since the program started in 2014.

 Previously working at BDO USA and Western Alliance Bank, Artem is currently in an accounting policy role at Silicon Valley Bank where he provides technical accounting guidance to U.S. and global operations.

 Artem joined Read Better Be Better to help brilliant educators build a society in which all children master the foundational skills necessary to become independent learners.